galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 # Prepare analysis history and data

-To run assembly, we first need to get the data into Galaxy.
+To run binning, we first need to get the data into Galaxy.
 Any analysis should get its own Galaxy history.
 So let's start by creating a new one:

 > <hands-on-title>Prepare the Galaxy history</hands-on-title>
 >